2600hz/docs-sysadmin/doc/carrier-numbers/kazoo-numberdoc.md

 ## Database

 Number documents are stored in a database based on the prefix of the number after E.164 converters have been applied.
 All number databases start with "numbers/" followed by the first five digits of the number.
-For example, 4158867900 would be stored in a database called "numbers/+1415" (url encoded as "numbers%2F%2B415").
+For example, 4158867900 would be stored in a database called "numbers/+1415" (URL encoded as "numbers%2F%2B415").

 ## Base Parameters

 `PROVIDER_PROPERTIES` - These are provider specific properties that are added to enable some feature (via a provider module).
 See below for sub-parameters:

 `pvt_module_name` - This property sets carrier module that is responsible for the number.
-For example if this is set to `wnm_some_carrier` then the API module for "Some Carrier" would be used to provision the number or disconnect it.
+For example if this is set to `knm_some_carrier` then the API module for "Some Carrier" would be used to provision the number or disconnect it.

 `pvt_module_data` - This property is opaque metadata needed by the carrier module to maintain the number.
 This property should never be manipulated or used by anything other than the carrier module.